hmcts/cnp-design-documentation/doc/adr/0006-internal-dns-solution.md

 [dsanabria@dnsserver ~]$
 ```

-Another advantage of embracing consul as is that it lead us to start adopting best naming practices by following specific methods for service lookups.
+Another advantage of embracing consul is that it lead us to start adopting best naming practices by following specific methods for service lookups.
 In consul service queries support two lookup methods: standard and strict RFC 2782, for our use case we are recommending the "standard" service lookup method.

 The format of a standard service lookup is: